Blue Ridge Railroad

 Source: Library of Congress, Blue Ridge Railroad, Blue Ridge Tunnel, U.S. Route 250 at Rockfish Gap, Afton, Nelson County, VA

-At the same time, funding for "internal improvements" were focused on projects that benefitted the Fall Line port cities, while farmers with high transportation costs in the southern edge of the Shenandoah Valley received minimal assistance in getting their crops to market.
-Taxes on western land were funding projects in which the Virginia Bureau of Public Works was purchasing 60% of the stock, while eastern politicians ensured a low cap on taxes paid by slaveowners for their "property."
+At the same time, funding for "internal improvements" were focused on projects that benefitted the Fall Line port cities.
+Farmers with high transportation costs in the southern edge of the Shenandoah Valley, with no easy connection to the Winchester and Potomac Railroad or the Chesapeak and Ohio Canal, received minimal state assistance in getting their crops to market.
+Taxes on western land were funding turnpikes, canals, and railroads east of the Blue Ridge.
+The Virginia Bureau of Public Works was purchasing 60% of the stock sales that financed those projects, while eastern politicians ensured a low cap on taxes paid by slaveowners for their "property."

 At organized conventions, leaders in the western counties agitated for greater equity in public investment to improve transportation networks and thus increase land values west of the Blue Ridge.
-In 1850-51 the state constitution was revised again to address some of the grievances, and a year earlier the General Assembly made a major commtment to support a railroad link through the Blue Ridge.1
+In 1849 the General Assembly made a major commtment to support a railroad link through the Blue Ridge, and in 1850-51 the state constitution was revised again to address some of the grievances.1

 the Little Rock Tunnel built for the Blue Ridge Railroad is still in use, along with a replacement Blue Ridge Tunnel completed in 1944